GUIDE TO PROCESS SUCCESS (1/8)

 - Appoint, nominate and educate process owners

-- Present process mapping to all colleagues
+- Present to your colleagues

 - Stabilise your processes

-- Maintain process focus
+- Maintain process improvement focus

 What is a business process?